Can I recover data from a fully formatted drive on Mac OS X and Windows?

 Step 5: Recover Your Drive

 Once you’ve selected all files for recovery, you can begin the recovery process by clicking on the Recover button.
-Notice the Choose folder… option to the left of the Recover button.
+Notice the Choose folder… option on the next window.

 You can use this option to specify the recovery destination.
 You should never recover files from a formatted hard drive to the same hard drive because you could overwrite the very same files you’re trying to recover.